shvgn/stablematching/README.md

 - N×N table of proposors preferences
 - N×N table of acceptors preferences

-The mather relies on the same number of proposors and acceptors.
+The matcher relies on the same number of proposors and acceptors.

 ```go
 proposors := Table{